criterionsignalworks/ranka/README.md

 ![Image of Ranka N0.5 prototype](images/tcs-ranka-n0-5-crop.png)

-Schematic of minimal components specifically for the microcontroller are derived from [ST's documentation](https://www.st.com/resource/en/application_note/dm00164549-getting-started-with-stm32f7-series-mcu-hardware-development-stmicroelectronics.pdf).
+Schematic of minimal components specifically for the microcontroller is derived from [ST's documentation](https://www.st.com/resource/en/application_note/dm00164549-getting-started-with-stm32f7-series-mcu-hardware-development-stmicroelectronics.pdf).
 Rail regulation and protection consist of a reverse blocking P channel enhancement mode MOSFET and a low dropout regulator selected mostly for efficiency.
 We omitted TVS diodes or current limiting on VIN due to space limitations with our current process.

 The board is routed according to design rules based on JLCPCB's [capabilities](https://jlcpcb.com/capabilities/Capabilities).
 We chose to use any-angle/topographical routing for Ranka N1 primarily for improved efficiency and aesthetics.
 While any-angle routing is superior to conventional methods, we are still in the experimentation phase and will continue to perfect our method in upcoming revisions.